 Physician Assistant Profession

-- gather patient histories and perform physical exams,
+- take patient histories and perform physical exams

 - order diagnostic evaluations and formulate differential diagnoses,

 - diagnose illness and develop treatment plans including prescribe medications

 - in specialized settings, perform medical procedures such as assist in surgery

 Why become a Physician Assistant?